Ayurvedic Nutrition

 Before the cleanse:

-- Reduce caffeine, alcohol, processed food, and sugar
+• Reduce caffeine, alcohol, processed food, sugar

-- Stock up on fresh ingredients
+• Stock up on fresh ingredients

 During the cleanse:

-- Drink warm water throughout the day
+• Drink warm water through the day

-- Rest more than usual
+• Rest more than usual

-- Practise gentle yoga and meditation
+• Practise gentle yoga and meditation

-- Avoid vigorous exercise
+• Avoid vigorous exercise

-- Keep meals warm and freshly prepared
+• Keep meals warm and freshly made

 After the cleanse:

-- Notice how different foods affect your digestion and energy
+• Notice how different foods affect your digestion and energy

-- Maintain the habit of including kitchari in your weekly meals
+• Keep kitchari in your weekly meals

 Tips for the Best Kitchari

-- Soak the dal for at least 20 minutes for better digestibility
+• Soak the dal for at least 20 minutes for better digestibility

-- Cook until very soft -- kitchari should be porridge-like, not separate grains
+• Cook until very soft.
+Kitchari should be porridge-like, not separate grains

-- Make it fresh daily -- Ayurveda considers freshly cooked food highest in prana (life force)
+• Make it fresh daily.
+Ayurveda considers freshly cooked food highest in prana (life force)

-- Leftover tip -- if you must save leftovers, reheat with extra water and a fresh pinch of spices
+• Leftover tip.
+If you must save leftovers, reheat with extra water and a fresh pinch of spices

 Kitchari Variations